WaitPreTaskEnd

 Atlas A3 training products/Atlas A3 inference products

-This interface takes effect.
+This API takes effect.

 Atlas A2 training products/Atlas A2 inference products